How to configure network forwards

 Note

-The IP addresses shown in the example above are only examples.
-It is up to you to choose the allowed and available addresses on your setup.
+The IP addresses and ports shown in the examples below are only examples.
+It is up to you to choose the allowed and available addresses and ports for your setup.

 Use the following command to create a forward in a bridge network: